 If you have a query about correspondence you’ve received from an EHO you should contact them directly.
 Their name and contact details should be on the document you received.

 For complaints or issues that you feel cannot be fully addressed by your local EHO you should contact the Principal Environmental Health Officer (PEHO).
 The PEHO should also be contactable at the address and phone number on the correspondence you received.
-Alternatively, see contact details for all Environmental Health Officers.
+Alternatively, see contact details for all Environmental Health Offices.

 We aim to resolve matters raised with the EHS through local resolution.
 Formal complaints can also be lodged through other mechanisms within the HSE.